ONLYOFFICE/Docker-DocumentServer/README.md

 ```

 **STEP 3**:
-After you create the secrets you need to build the DocumentServer with command:
+After secrets was created you need to build the DocumentServer with command:

 ```bash
 sudo docker compose build